eduMFA/eduMFA/doc/policies/enrollment.rst

 type: int

 This is the length of the generated registration codes.
-This has no effect if the registration code is manually set via "optkey" parameter.
+This has no effect if the registration code is manually set via "otpkey" parameter.

 registration.contents
 ~~~~~~~~~~~~~~~~~~~~~